Sadiq2k/Sadiq2k/README.md

 ## About Me

 I'm **Sadiq Hussain** from Trivandrum.
-I'm a ardent Java Developer with a background in IT, holding a BSc in Computer Science.
+I'm a passionate Java Developer with a background in IT, holding a BSc in Computer Science.
 Coding is not just my profession but my passion.
 I love to take new risks and explore new technologies.

 ![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)
 ![GitHub](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)